spryker/spryker-docs/docs/scos/dev/back-end-development/client/implementing-a-client.md

 ---
 title: Implementing a client
-description: This article describes how to implement the Client part of the Spryker Yves application layer.
+description: This document describes how to implement the Client part of the Spryker Yves application layer.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/implementing-a-client